Eye: Refractive cornea

 In the eyes of most mammals, birds, reptiles, and most other terrestrial vertebrates (along with spiders and some insect larvae) the vitreous fluid has a higher refractive index than the air.
 In general, the lens is not spherical.
 Spherical lenses produce spherical aberration.
 In refractive corneas, the lens tissue is corrected with inhomogeneous lens material (see Luneburg lens), or with an aspheric shape.
 Flattening the lens has a disadvantage; the quality of vision is diminished away from the main line of focus.
 Thus, animals that have evolved with a wide field-of-view often have eyes that make use of an inhomogeneous lens.

 As mentioned above, a refractive cornea is only useful out of water.
 In water, there is little difference in refractive index between the vitreous fluid and the surrounding water.
 Hence creatures that have returned to the water—penguins and seals, for example—lose their highly curved cornea and return to lens-based vision.
 An alternative solution, borne by some divers, is to have a very strongly focusing cornea.

+A unique feature of most mammal eyes is the presence of eyelids which wipe the eye and spread tears across the cornea to prevent dehydration.
+These eyelids are also supplemented by the presence of eyelashes, multiple rows of highly innervated and sensitive hairs which grow from the eyelid margins to protect the eye from fine particles and small irritants such as insects.